Ruud's Commodore Site: Template Home Email

 - PC-Box: a stand alone PC with no video and keyboard and any CBM with an IEEE interface.
 The CBM will then serve as terminal.

-What to do about the differences?
+What to do about possible differences?

 How to start